PBCAR/PThelper_Archive/README.md

 #### c) Curve Visualization:

-The overall sample curve is visualized, with the option to visualize each individual curve on the same plot (known as a spaghetti plot), identifying those with extreme sensitivity to price (i.e. high elasticity values; \> a z-score of 3).
-Note that the individual curves visualization can take time to render, especially with large data sets.
+The overall sample curve is visualized, with the option to visualize each individual curve on the same plot (known as a spaghetti plot), identifying those with extreme sensitivity to price (i.e. high elasticity values; \> a z-score of 3). *NOTE:* The individual curves visualization can take time to render, especially with large data sets.

 ## iii) Final Processing of Purchase Task Indicators: